The Jesse James Photo Album

 The possibility of six other random men, matching these six subjects and also being connected to a famous figure like Jesse James is unlikely.
 How could these six unique characters all be further duplicated a second time over, to be anyone else?

-Consider the hypothesis: The three Jesse’s so closely resemble each other that their lives combine in to a single persona, Jesse James.
+Consider the hypothesis: The three Jesse’s so closely resemble each other that they conspired to combine their lives in to a single persona, Jesse James.

 Jesse Woodson James is either the man matching the dead man photo on the left (JMJ), or the living photo match to the man on the right (JWJ), he can’t be both.
 Therefore, it must be the living photo matched to the man seated on the right.
-This proves once and for all time, he was not killed in 1882.
+This proves once and for all, Jesse W. James was not killed in 1882.

 It is beyond the realm of possibility for anything other than to accept, that there were three sets of Frank & Jesse James.
 This is a spectacular revelation.